 Kelvin, who formerly led the White House Office of Science and Technology Policy and who joined the faculty of the Department of Atmospheric Sciences in 2023, has a shared appointment as a Special Advisor to the Chancellor for Science and Policy.
 In this capacity, he works closely with the Office of the Vice Chancellor for Research and Innovation to advise on federal initiatives, policies and strategic opportunities in areas such as sustaining climate and ensuring resiliency in our ecosystems.

-Cynthia, a professor in the Department of Dance and an associate vice chancellor for Research and Innovation, is a Special Advisor to the Chancellor for Arts Integration.
+Cynthia, Gutgsell professor in the Department of Dance, is a Special Advisor to the Chancellor for Arts Integration.
 In this role, she leads the office’s efforts to further embed the arts into all aspects and missions of the university – a central component of the Boldly Illinois 2030 Strategic Plan.
-She is an award-winning former dancer with numerous companies, including the David Gordon Pick Up Co., the Bebe Miller Company, Ronald K. Brown/Evidence, and Tere O’Connor Dance.
+She is an award-winning choreographer and practicing dance artist who has worked with numerous companies, including the David Gordon Pick Up Co., the Bebe Miller Company, Ronald K. Brown/Evidence, and Tere O’Connor Dance.

 Jacki is the Senior Advisor to the Chancellor on Native Affairs issues.
 She has served on the American Indian Council for the Office of the State Archeologist where she advised on issues related to the Native American Graves Protection and Repatriation Act, and has extensive experience with museums, including 11 years in various roles at the Smithsonian Institute in Washington D.C.